/ 24 Apr 2024

 The whole purpose of the First Appointment is to make sure that the court, and the parties, have all the information they need to decide the case.
 The court will make further directions if they determine that it is necessary, or at the request of either party, to ensure all the pertinent information is before the court at the next hearing.
 For example, if either party has a pension, they might direct a report is prepared by a pension actuary.

-Further if both parties agree (and if they feel they have all the pertinent information) this hearing can be used to negotiate a settlement.
-The court would have to have advance notice from both parties if this were the case (in a form known as Form G) requesting that the hearing is converted to a longer FDR Hearing (see anon) to short-circuit matters.
+If both parties agree (and if they feel they have all the pertinent information) this hearing can be used to negotiate a settlement.
+The court would have to have advance notice from both parties if this were the case (in a form known as Form G) requesting that the hearing is converted to a longer FDR Hearing (see below) to short-circuit matters.
 If this is possible it will save time and money.

 At Hanne & Co, our specialist family team are able to guide you through the process and ensure that the First Appointment is as productive as possible.
 Whether this means engaging in early negotiations or pressing for further disclosure from your ex-partner, we are able to help.

 As mentioned above, at the First Appointment, the court may order each party to answer any questionnaire raised by the other party.
 This is aimed at filling in any gaps in the disclosure.
-For example, one party may not have disclosed all bank accounts, or they may have a property in another country that was not disclosed.
+For example, one party may not have disclosed all bank accounts, or there may be transactions or assets that require further explanation.
 The response to the questionnaire is known as Replies to Questionnaire.
 Once Replies are exchanged, parties are often able to negotiate openly and resolve the dispute without going back to court.

-This is a common aspect of financial proceedings, and at Hanne & Co our experienced family team are able to advise on and draft appropriate questionnaires to ensure all relevant information is gleaned at the earliest opportunity.
+This is a common aspect of financial proceedings, and at Hanne & Co our experienced divorce lawyers are able to advise on and draft appropriate questionnaires to ensure all relevant information is gleaned at the earliest opportunity.
 This will allow us to make sure your financial claim can be considered fairly and fully and, importantly, that your interests are protected.

 The FDR is the second court hearing.
 The purpose of this hearing is to allow the parties to freely discuss matters and negotiate, with the assistance of the Judge.
 At an FDR, the court will have both parties’ financial disclosure.
-You must also give the court details of any offers of settlement that have been made up until that point.
+You must also give the court details of any offers of settlement that have been made up until that point and both parties are now required to file evidence of their mortgage capacity and housing need by way of sample property particulars.

 At Hanne & Co, our family team are highly experienced in preparing for each stage of financial proceedings.
 We can assist you in all matters including advice, negotiation and representation at court.